 Annual renewal and fees

 Dental professionals pay a fee to register with us and an annual fee to remain on our register.
+They also need to complete the annual renewal process each year.

 1. Make an Indemnity Declaration

-Registrants must declare that they have or will have indemnity appropriate to their scope of practise every year.
+Registrants must declare that they have or will have indemnity appropriate to their scope of practice every year.
 If you are not currently practising but wish to maintain your registration you still need to make the declaration.

 2. Pay the Annual Retention Fee (ARF)